safwaant/safwaant/README.md

 # Hi, I'm Safwaan! 👋

 ## 🚀 About Me
 I'm a computer science student at the University of Washington!
-I'm passionate about all things computer science, with a focus on full stack development.
+I'm passionate about all things software, from web development to IoT, with a focus on full stack development.
 Currently looking for SWE / SDE Internships or entry level developer roles!
 ## 🔗 Links
 [![linkedin](https://img.shields.io/badge/linkedin-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/safwaan-taher/)